Ben Goodson: Cycling career

 Goodson's success in Australia continued in 1898 when he again travelled to Sydney to compete in the New South Wales Cyclist Union's Australasian Championship, which was held at the Sydney Cricket Ground.
-Goodson prevailed as the champion but his win was overshadowed when another rider James Tooher was killed after falling from his bike during the first heat of the 2-Mile Handicap, causing other riders to fall and ride over the seriously injured cyclist.
+Goodson prevailed as the champion, but his win was overshadowed when another rider, James Tooher, was killed after falling from his bike during the first heat of the 2-Mile Handicap, causing other riders to fall and ride over the seriously injured cyclist.

 In 1899, Goodson again secured the most points against Australian riders while competing for selection for the World Championships in Montreal.
 Goodson had some success in Canada, winning the five-mile handicap from scratch while placing second in other events.
 While in Canada, Goodson also competed in the World's Long Distance Championship which was a paced event over 100 kilometres.
-During this event, Goodson became engaged in a competitive battle with American Johnny Nelson.
-The two cyclists fought hard against each other, so much so they both broke the world's one-hour record before Nelson ultimately gained the winning lead.
+During this event, Goodson became engaged in a competitive battle with the American Johnny Nelson.
+The two cyclists fought hard against each other, so much so that they both broke the world's one-hour record before Nelson ultimately gained the winning lead.

 Goodson then travelled to Boston to compete in the American amateur championships where he won the quarter-mile, one-third mile and half-mile events, placed second in the five-mile event and placed third in the one-mile event.
 Based on the points he accumulated, Goodson was declared the champion.

 Goodson retired from cycling in 1905.

 Entertainment career

 Vaudeville

-Goodson was noted for being a baritone vocalist and toured Australia professionally with various concert companies, including Harry Rickards Company.
+Goodson was noted for being a baritone vocalist and toured Australia professionally with various concert companies, including the Harry Rickards Company.

 Goodson's Promenade Concert Grounds

 Along with his brother and business partner Harry, Goodson opened Rockhampton's first open air picture theatre as Goodson's Promenade Concert Grounds in 1909.

-When the venture struggled, the brothers closed the site, enabling local hotelier George Birch to acquire the grounds, and improve the venue to reopen it as "Earl's Court".
-Purchasing the site enabled Birch to strengthen his business relationship with Brisbane film exhibitors, brothers E.J and Dan Carroll which ultimately led to the formation of Birch, Carroll & Coyle cinema chain, with Townsville's Virgil Coyle eventually joining the business as a partner.
+When the venture struggled, the brothers closed the site, enabling local hotelier George Birch to acquire the grounds and improve the venue to reopen it as "Earl's Court".
+Purchasing the site enabled Birch to strengthen his business relationship with Brisbane film exhibitors, brothers E. J. and Dan Carroll, which ultimately led to the formation of the Birch, Carroll & Coyle cinema chain, with Townsville's Virgil Coyle eventually joining the business as a partner.

 Ben Goodson's Concert Company

 Following the failure of concert grounds, Goodson established Ben Goodson's Concert Company to provide orchestral music to small towns within the Rockhampton region.
-The company's first concert was at Westwood, Queensland before hosting other events at Mt Chalmers and Stanwell.
+The company's first concert was at Westwood, Queensland, before hosting other events at Mt Chalmers and Stanwell.

 Personal life

 Marriage

-Goodson married Mabel Cooper in Inverell, New South Wales in 1901 where Cooper's father Robert had a jeweller's shop.
-She died at the age of 87 in Vaucluse, New South Wales in September 1964.
+Goodson married Mabel Cooper in Inverell, New South Wales, in 1901, where Cooper's father Robert had a jeweller's shop.
+She died at the age of 87 in Vaucluse, New South Wales, in September 1964.